azr4e1/personal-website/content/wiki/init-and-post-statements-in-for-loops-in-go.md

 +++

-# Init and Post statements in For loops in Go
 Go has only one looping construct, the for loop.

 The basic for loop has three components separated by semicolons: